-If you graduated from home school, your primary educator must complete this form.
+If you graduated from homeschool, your primary educator must complete this form.
 It should be submitted within 30 days of your first term.

 HIGH SCHOOL TRANSCRIPT REQUEST

 If you attended a Florida high school, Polk State College can receive the transcript through FASTER electronic transmission.
-Request that your high school send a transcript after you complete a Polk State College application.
+Request that your high school sends a transcript after you complete a Polk State College application.
 If your high school is out of state or does not participate in FASTER, then submit a request directly to your school.

 It is very important that your high school and college records have the same information under Name, Date of Birth, and SSN.
 If they are different, your high school transcript will not electronically post to Polk State College.
 Please verify this information before ordering your transcript.

-Copies of all documentation must be accompany the Residency Declaration.
+Copies of all documentation must accompany the Residency Declaration.
 For further details on residency requirements, go to FloridaShines.org/Residency Guidelines to review Florida state statutes or check out the Admission Steps.

 Students who wish to appeal a residency decision may do so to the Residency Committee.
 Fully complete the Residency Declaration, complete the petition section on the back page of the Residency Declaration, and submit it with supporting documentation to the Admission and Registrar’s office on any campus or at the JD Alexander center.